 I look to my individual unconscious for inspiration and at the same time, begin with an historical image of current interest

-to me or an intriguing geometric order that serves as an aesthetic framework
+to me or an intriguing geometric order that serves as an aesthetic framework or simply certain colors, which might suggest

-and colors erode until the painting achieves a state of flux where each individual painting dissolves into another.
+until the painting achieves a state of flux where each individual painting dissolves into another.
 At last, the surface

 forms a skin that reveals a history of its own making.
 Through the process of random and purposeful acts I test my intuition

 against my intellect.

 say my goal is to create a painting that has the feel of a picture, an abstraction of how a picture of a story might look,

 engaging the viewer to enter and exit, somehow changed and be drawn back again and again, to discover.